kjhealy/kieranhealy.hugo/content/blog/subway-net-flow/index.markdown

 [Pie charts are bad](https://socviz.co/08-polishing.html#saying-no-to-pie), as any fule kno.
-We're not as good at judging relative differences between angles and and areas as we are at judging relative differences in lengths on a common baseline.
+We're not as good at judging relative differences between angles and areas as we are at judging relative differences in lengths on a common baseline.
 This is especially true when we have more than two things to compare at the same time.
 So, as a rule, you shouldn't use them.
 You should figure out some other way of viewing your data instead.
 On the other hand, I just made 424